simoncoessens/DataJurists/readme.md

 <div align='center'>

-### A.N.N.A. is your assistant to navigate AI regulations! 🚀
+### A.N.N.A. is your assistant to navigate the EU Artificial Intelligence Act! 🚀

 **Web**: Visit [https://datajurists.streamlit.app/](https://datajurists.streamlit.app/) to explore how A.N.N.A. can help you.
   <br />